hoangtuansu/e2simulator/README.md

 ![alt text](docs/images/pod_details.png)

-## How to find ID corresponding to the E2 node simulated by E2sim
+## E2 node ID

-Click on the pod e2sim, and select to view its log.
+In this section, you will figure out the ID registered by E2sim with near-RT RIC platform.
+First, click on the pod e2sim, and select to view its log.

 ![alt text](docs/images/view_log_e2sim.png)